 Grab some food or a coffee in the market and sit outside to enjoy the views of the downtown.
 If you are lucky you will have someone playing music outside.
 The roads heading up the mountains also have some good restaurants and cafes.

 Take the 236 bus from the Lonsdale Quay to Grouse Mountain.
-Get off at Ridgewood Dr close to Capilano.
+Get off at Ridgewood Dr close to Capilano Suspension Bridge Park.
 The suspension bridge and the cliffside walk are the two main attractions here.
-The entry to the park is a bit expensive, it’s about $35CAD.
+The entry to the park is a bit expensive, it’s about $54CAD.

 There is a free alternative to this – Lynn Canyon park which also has a suspension bridge.
 Unfortunately, I couldn’t do both of these parks.
 The weather was not good on the days I planned to go.
 So, I just stayed at the public market and enjoyed the music and the views.

-Bus 236 takes you to the base of the mountain.
+Bus 236 from the Lonsdale Quay takes you to the base of the mountain.
 Take the gondola up to the peak from the base or hike up the mountain.
 There are a few trails, but Ground Grind is the popular one.

 I hiked up and it took about one and half hour for me.
 I would not recommend it if you are not a regular hiker.
-But if you hike up, then the gondola ride down is only $10CAD.
-Otherwise, a round-trip gondola ride would cost you about $40CAD.
+But if you hike up, then the gondola ride down is only $15CAD.
+Otherwise, a round-trip gondola ride would cost you about $59CAD.

 The mountain itself is a big attraction.
 There is a food court, a grisly bear lookout and quite a few hiking trails on the mountain.
 It is also a popular skiing destination during the winter time.

 Another attraction on the mountain is the Eye of the Wind.
-It is a look out pod attached to a wind mill.
-The entry to this is about $15CAD.
-But, it’s definitely worth it.
+It is a lookout pod attached to a windmill.
+The entry to this is $15CAD.
+The views are definitely worth the price.

-If you have more than a week, there are more attractions and great hiking spots within two hours drive.
-There are shuttles and Greyhound buses that will take you to these places from downtown.
+If you have more than a week, there are more attractions and great hiking spots within two hours of drive from Vancouver.
+There are shuttles and Greyhound buses to these places from downtown.
 The Chief, Garibaldi Lake, Squamish, Whistler and Victoria (you have to take a ferry or seaplane for this) are some of them.